 Your financial adviser can explain if a SMSF is right for your circumstances.
 Managing your own retirement savings is a significant responsibility – and one that comes with costs of its own.

 In addition to determining if you have sufficient capital for a SMSF to be worthwhile, consider whether you really want the added responsibility.

-Along with your superannuation, it is a good idea to grow your investments outside of super.
+Along with your superannuation, it may be a good idea to grow some of your investments outside of super.
 This may give you a diversified pool of funds to draw on as well as providing some protection against any unexpected legislative changes to super.

 Downsizing to a smaller property could offer the benefit of a lower maintenance home, an opportunity to be closer to family and a way to access any potential home equity.

 It is worth crunching the numbers to be sure downsizing puts you in front financially.
-The upfront purchase costs, notably stamp duty, on your new home can take a bite out of your available cash.
+The upfront purchase costs, notably stamp duty, in addition to ongoing costs, on your new home can take a bite out of your available cash.

 There may be other options worth looking at, such as a reverse mortgage, which allows you to harness any home equity you may have without the need to sell a much loved family home.

 Changes announced in the 2017/18 financial year Australian Federal Budget

 In this year’s Federal Budget, the Government announced a proposal to help older Australians who downsize their family home to invest some of the proceeds into superannuation.

 If the Government passes legislation to enable this proposal, from 1 July 2018, if you are aged 65 or over you will be able to make after-tax (non-concessional) contributions into superannuation of up to $300,000 for an individual or up to $600,000 for a couple from the proceeds of selling your principal residence.
 The usual contribution caps of $100,000 per year will not apply in this situation and it doesn’t matter what your super account balance is (you would usually only be able to make after-tax contributions if your total super balance is less than $1.6 million).